 Basic Skills Education Program (BSEP)

-BSEP provides sessions to help Soldiers master mathematical, reading, and writing skills required by their Army jobs.
-Sometimes BSEP is also known as Functional Academic Skills Training (FAST) or GT Improvement.
-Soldiers can enroll at anytime as long as there is space available.
+BSEP provides sessions to help Soldiers master mathematical, reading and writing skills required by their Army jobs.
+Sometimes the BSEP Program is often referred to as Functional Academic Skills Training (FAST) or GT Improvement.

-BSEP/FAST serves as a Commander's primary on-duty education program.
+BSEP/FAST serves as the Commander's primary on-duty education programs.
 While on duty, it is an opportunity for Soldiers to study and increase their education skills.
-Upon completion, Soldiers can re-take various Army personnel tests that can assist in changing MOS fields, applying for opportunities and programs such as Officer Candidate School, Warrant Officer School, Green-to-Gold, the Physician Assistant (PA) program and other career advancing opportunities.
-Available class dates for 2021:
+Upon completion, Soldiers can re-take various Army personnel tests that can assist in changing MOS fields, apply for opportunities in programs such as Officer Candidate School, Warrant Officer School, Green-to-Gold, the Physician Assistant (PA) Program and other career advancing opportunities.